ankur-india/FontCompare/README.md

         password if prompted for.

 B) Running
-    From the shell prompt, type in "./fontcompare" and you would be able to run and use the application.
+    From the shell prompt, type in "fontcompare" and you would be able to run and use the application.